 - Relicensure of foster parents is required every 2 years.

 There are differences between a county agency and a private agency in terms of services and training offered as well as potential fees for those services.
 Selecting an agency to represent you during this process is an important decision.
-We suggest that you contact several agencies to discuss your fostering and or adoption goals to make an informed choice.
+We suggest that you contact several agencies to discuss your fostering goals to make an informed choice.